MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/invites/live-invites-nav.md

 ---
 title: Invites
-description: Multiplayer game invites, for a player to invite other players. ms.date: 04/04/2017 ms.topic: article
+description: A player can invite other players to their game sessions.
+Invited players receive a game invite, and the title uses this information to join the existing session and multiplayer experience.
+layout: LandingPage
+ms.date: 04/04/2017
+ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, protocol activation, multiplayer